sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Solvers/alternative-solvers.md

 {{% alert title="Requires the matching build options" color="info" %}}
 The nodal solver does not implement its factorisation. `MNASolverFactory` selects an adapter, and `mSupportedSolverImpls` is compiled conditionally, so which of the implementations below exist depends entirely on how DPsim was configured.
-The GPU adapters need a CUDA build.
 {{% /alert %}}

 | Implementation | Adapter | Notes |